 Putting together a successful project means getting everyone involved and managing all data the proper way.
 The customer will have high expectations and syncing with them should be your main goal.
-At Amelia, we strive to help our clients provide their customers with the best experience possible.
+At Amelia (probably the best WordPress bookings plugin), we strive to help our clients provide their customers with the best experience possible.

 A web design contract involves just the same.
 The first step you will need to tackle has to do with finding the perfect person for the job.
 This person will influence how everything goes from that point forward.

 A web design contract is a document detailing the legally enforceable agreement between a designer and their client.
 The contract defines the business relationship between the parties and sets forth the project scope including the cost of website designing, deliverables, timelines, and other pre-agreed items relevant to the project.